Shaping Our Region's Future

 Our Goal

-To explore the implications at various scales of the new housing legislation on the future social, economic, and ecological sustainability of a region of four million that is diverse and inclusive, ensuring growth is aligned with affordability, livability, and climate resilience.
+To explore implications at various scales of the new housing legislation on the future social, economic, and ecological sustainability of a region of four million that is

 Our Objectives

-– Assess how new bills shape the physical infrastructure of roads and utilities with amenity provision through ODPs.
+4. Infrastructure & Utilities – Assess how new density affects the physical infrastructure of roads and utilities with amenity provision through ODPs.

-8. Movement Systems - To field test how the new bills allow for fluid multi-modal
+8. Movement Systems – To field test how the new bills allow for fluid multi-modal movement

 Join the Conversation